ryanpitts/journalists-guide-datasets/datasets/american_community_survey.md

 * 310: Metropolitan/Micropolitan Statistical Area

     Metropolitan statistical areas represent an urbanized core with a population of at least 50,000.
 Micropolitan statistical areas have a population of at least 10,000 but less than 50,000.
+The general census term for both metropolitan and micropolitan SAs is "core-based statistical areas" or CBSAs.
+By definition, CBSAs comprise a specific list of counties, although which counties are included in a CBSA changes based on population and economic change.

 * 330: Combined Statistical Area